inhouse-work/protos/README.md

 <li class="bg-red-500">Item 1</li>
 ```

-We can also negate a certain class from the slot by putting a `!` at the start
+We can also negate a certain class or classes from the slot by putting a `!`
-of the key:
+at the start of the key:

 ```ruby
 render List.new(